BEFORE YOU GO...

 The government and the crypto industry have yet to agree on privacy issues as they are deeply intertwined with digital identity.
 As stated by the White House, this strategy aims to protect US consumers and enable the nation to play a more active role in international standards development.
 This strategy calls for enhancing investment in pre-standardisation research in critical areas identified, encouraging the participation of academics and the private sector in the study, investing in training, and ensuring that research is ethical and inclusive.

-Several federal and international agencies utilise distributed ledger technology and digital identity through the Office of Financial Research within the Treasury Department.
+Several federal and international agencies utilize distributed ledger technology and digital identity through the Office of Financial Research within the Treasury Department.